 Lenders Who Will Refinance While in Chapter 13

-If you are looking to refinance while in chapter 13, there are a few lenders who may be willing to refinance your mortgage.
+If you are looking to refinance while in chapter 13, we are willing to refinance your mortgage without overlays.
 Prior to your discharge date, you can get the following refinance options:

 FHA Refinance – Whether you have an existing FHA loan or not, you can refinance using a traditional FHA loan to lower your rate or improve the term of your loan.
 Another reason to refinance is to remove someone from the mortgage.
 This often occurs when there is a co-signer on the current mortgage or when you are going through a divorce.